vnsavitri/claude-code-prompts/README.md

 ## Claude Code System Prompts

+We studied how Claude Code behaves in practice -- how it structures safety rules, routes tools, delegates to subagents, manages memory -- and wrote our own prompt collection from scratch implementing the same patterns.

-**Every prompt in this repo is independently authored.** We did not copy Anthropic's text.
-We observed what patterns make a coding agent reliable and wrote our own versions.
+**Every prompt in this repo is independently authored.** We observed what patterns make a coding agent reliable and wrote our own versions.
 From the team behind [RepoWise](https://github.com/repowise-dev/repowise).

 Not affiliated with Anthropic.
 See [DISCLAIMER.md](./DISCLAIMER.md).